Home theatre systems, computer audio, how to record audio, home entertainment systems.

 Get A Mixer

 If you do a lot of movie making, or dub a lot of old cassettes or albums to digital format, get a small audio mixer.
 Yes these are the same kind that DJs use for dances and such.
 Plug your cassette decks, turntables and mics into the mixer.
 The mixer output is directly connected to the sound card line in.
-Or if you want the flexability that the switch box above uses, you could connect the mixer output to one of the switch box's inputs and select the mixer that way.

 Using a mixer gives you crossfade capability, cue circuits, level meters and much more, depending on the model of mixer you buy.
 I have used this setup for some time and it works very well for most home video/audio projects.